M-SETU/Insurechain/README.md

 ![M-Setu PPS](https://github.com/M-SETU/Insurechain/blob/master/PPS.png "Matic Architecture")

-# Using Public Ledger versus Private Ledger
+# Rationale for choosing Public Ledger over Private Ledger
-We have decided to use public ledgers to do the porting to reduce costs and increase security.
-That also prevents any particular insurer or government body from having disproportionate power or influence in this system.
+We decided to choose a public ledger for the insurance porting to reduce costs and increase security.
+This architecture prevents any particular insurer or government body from having disproportionate power or influence in this system.
-The PoC can be deployed using a permissioned ledger, but this will lead to centralization of power, where the body running the private infrastructure will have the power to add/remove nodes and thereby control which transactions are valid ones are not.
+The Proof of concept (PoC) can be deployed using a permissioned ledger, but this will lead to centralization of power, where the body running the private infrastructure will have the power to add/remove nodes and thereby control which transactions are valid ones and which are not.
 That will ultimately defeat the purpose of using blockchain technology as this system would not be trust-minimized.

-However, the public ledger used to build this system should have high performance and low cost per transaction to make the system viable.
-For this purpose, we have decided to use the Polygon Network public ledger as it supports 7200+ TPS at a transaction cost of less than $0.00003.
+In order to have high performance and low cost per transaction to make the system commerically viable, we decided to use the Polygon Network's public ledger (PoS chain) as it can support upto 7200+ transaction per sec (tps) at a transaction cost of less than $0.00003 per transaction.

-# Technology used in the POC
-The POC uses a Goerli chain and 2 Polygon proof of stake chains to simulate the insurance providers' porting mechanism.
+# High-level Technical Architecture and its advantages

 ![M-Setu Arch](https://github.com/M-SETU/Insurechain/blob/master/Architecture.png "M-Setu Architecture")

 1. Public-Private Blockchain includes benefits of both the openness of a public blockchain and confidentiality of a private network by limiting the access to join a network
 2. Private networks generate the record of transactions that are stored and verified on the public Blockchain.
 These help in faster transaction speeds, the privacy of the data.
-3. M-Setu is a solution that allows any company to maintain a layer of privacy along with public verifiability of the transactions.
+3. M-Setu is a solution that allows any enterprise to maintain a layer of privacy along with public verifiability of the transactions.
-4. This helps the enterprise get the scalability of transactions like private Blockchain by building on a sidechain by Polygon and validating transactions through a trust-minimized network using public checkpointing validators that finally commit it on Ethereum main chain to provide verifiable public proof.

 ## Insurance portability using public Blockchain
-Ethereum, the world's first fully-fledged smart-contract platform, provides exciting propositions.
-Ethereum is leading the innovation in the public blockchain domain.
-Decentralized application on Ethereum is making tremendous progress.
-However, the current blockchain ecosystem is not prepared to scale due to slow block confirmations and high gas fees.

-Polygon Network solves the above problems by building a protocol for building and connecting Ethereum-compatible blockchain networks for faster and extremely low-cost transactions with commit on the Ethereum main chain.

-The following things happen on the public Blockchain in the M-Setu Portal
+We have modelled an insurance policy as Non-fungible token (NFT) as per the ERC-721 specification.
+We capture the following data objects for this PoC.

 1. Basic identifiable details of the customers
 2. Basic identifiable details of the vendors
 3. Metadata for NFTs\